awsdocs/aws-systems-manager-user-guide/doc_source/mw-cli-register-tasks-examples.md

  The following examples demonstrate how to register AWS Lambda function tasks with a maintenance window using the AWS CLI\.

-For these examples, the user who created the Lambda function named it `SSMrestart-my-instances` and created two parameters called `targetId` and `targetType`\.
+For these examples, the user who created the Lambda function named it `SSMrestart-my-instances` and created two parameters called `instanceId` and `targetType`\.

 **Important**
 The IAM policy for Maintenance Windows requires that you prefix Lambda function \(or alias\) names with `SSM`\.
 Before you proceed to register this type of task, you must update its name in AWS Lambda to include SSM\.
 For example, if your Lambda function name is `MyLambdaFunction`, change it to `SSMMyLambdaFunction`\.